My Son John: Production

 In February 1951, Robert Walker was borrowed from MGM to play the title role.
-That same month, Dean Jagger signed.
-Van Heflin signed in April 1951.
+That same month, Dean Jagger signed onto the project.
+Van Heflin joined the cast in April 1951.

-Ten days into shooting, the plot's unknown elements continued to garner press coverage.
-McCarey denied that the script was the Alger Hiss story and said that it had a "happy ending."
+Ten days into shooting, the plot's undisclosed elements continued to garner press coverage.
+McCarey denied that the script was the Alger Hiss story and insisted it had a "happy ending".
 He said:

 It's about a mother and father who struggled and slaved.
 They had no education.
 They put all their money into higher education for their sons.
 But one of the kids gets too bright.
 It poses the problem–how bright can you get?

 He takes up a lot of things including atheism.
 The mother knows only two books–her Bible and her cookbook.
 But who's brighter in the end-- the mother or the son?

 It's such a fragile little point, but so is nuclear fission.
 It's not bad sometimes to have a small point and get the most out of it.

-A scene with Van Heflin delivering the speech at the end of the film was shot at the Wilshire-Ebell Theater in Los Angeles, but the script was rewritten so that Robert Walker would perform the speech, instead.
-However, Walker died on August 28, 1951, less than a week after completing principal photography on the film and only a few hours after recording the audio for the ending speech.
-Because Walker was unavailable for the reshoots for the scene, the script was changed so that Walker's character would be killed before the commencement, with a recording of his speech to be played along with a shot of Walker from Alfred Hitchcock's Strangers on a Train for the death scene.
-The shots of the audience from the originally filmed ending were used in the final film, with new shots of the recording playing from an empty lectern.
+The original graduation ceremony scene was filmed with Van Heflin as agent Stedman delivering John's speech at the Wilshire-Ebell Theater in Los Angeles.
+The script was then altered so that John would deliver the speech himself.
+However, Robert Walker died unexpectedly on August 28, 1951, only a couple days after he recorded the audio for the speech.
+Although principal photography on the film was over, McCarey had decided he wanted to reshoot several scenes.
+With Walker unavailable, the script was changed so that his character would be killed before the graduation ceremony, with a shot of Walker dying spliced in from his role in Alfred Hitchcock's Strangers on a Train (1951).
+McCarey filmed actor Jon Keating, who resembled Walker, recording the speech in a darkened office with his back to the camera.
+The shots of the audience from the original ending were used in the final film, but with new shots of the recording being played from an empty lectern.